bwaldon/crossling_reference/simulations/ang_manh_simulations/readme.md

 Manh created his own method for running French and Vietnamese RSA Models, so you can contact him for further info.

-This Readme is based off of Stefan's BCS work.
+This Readme is based off of Stefan's BCS readme.

 RSA: Rational Speech Act models.
 For the basic logic of RSA models please see link. https://www.problang.org/chapters/01-introduction.html